Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Discussion

 \subsection{Final design}

 For the final developed detector architecture, we converged on a planar patch anode with anode-proximal AC decoupling and no resistive source termination.
+Specifically, the distance from the anode to the decoupling capacitors is chosen to satisfy the condition derived in Eq.~(\ref{eq:lambda}).
 The patch anode confines the electric field and avoids the distributed mode delay spread observed with spiral geometries.
 The detector layout employs CPWG structures for the signal line with a characteristic impedance of \qty{50}{\ohm}.
+Decoupling capacitors $C_1$ and $C_2$ were placed on opposing PCB layers to provide symmetric HV confinement for detector bias voltages up to \qty{-2}{\kV}.

+Furthermore, $C_1$ and $C_2$ are RF-grade Class-I C0G capacitors selected with self-resonant frequencies well above the detector pulse bandwidth; Class-II X7R parts are avoided due to bias-dependent capacitance and higher loss at elevated frequency.

 The component values used in the final design are listed in Table~\ref{tab:vals} and were selected to achieve the desired undershoot amplitude and baseline-recovery characteristics.
+Using these component values, the effective series coupling capacitance is $C_{\text{eff},2}=\qty{0.6}{\nF}$, which corresponds to an effective high-pass time constant of $\tau\textsubscript{eff}\approx \qty{60}{\ns}$ under \qty{50}{\ohm}-terminated readout conditions (\(R\textsubscript{eff} = 2Z_0\)).
 The resistor $R_1$ is omitted, as the MCP stack already provides a sufficiently high-impedance path and does not require an additional bias current. $R_2$ was substituted by a Zener diode, maintaining a constant voltage bias between the MCP backside and the anode to sufficiently accelerate the electrons released by the MCP to the anode to avoid a transient time spread.
 The resistor $R_3$ that connects the two signal legs must remain large to avoid shunting transient currents away from the \qty{50}{\ohm} transmission line, consistent with the rationale for omitting source termination.
+In principle, $R_3$ could be implemented as an RF choke (bias-tee concept) to provide a low-impedance DC equalization path while maintaining high impedance over the detector pulse bandwidth.
+This option was not explored in the present implementation and is left for future iterations, as practical inductors exhibit parasitics and a finite self-resonant frequency that can introduce additional resonances at high frequency.